creativescala/creative-scala/src/raw/pictures/color.md

                                 the specified stroke width.
 ---------------------------------------------------------------------------------------------

+: Some of the methods to add color to images in Doodle. {#tbl:pictures:color}

 Doodle has various ways of creating colours.
 The simplest are the predefined colours in [CommonColors.scala][common-colors].
-Here are a few of the most commonly used:
+Some of the most commonly used are described in [@tbl:pictures:colors].

 ------------------------------------------------------------------
 Color                   Type    Example